Computer geek, rock star, motorcycle racer. Life has been … interesting.

 Sadly, Basho is no more.
 It’s a long story ™ which you can probably find on the internet.

 Unfortunately once the writing was on the wall, a lot of us chose to depart Basho and find new homes.
-Mine, which came as a shock even to me, is Oracle.
-They recruited me in 2015 and I’ve been there ever since.
-I work with a great group of people and overall the company has been great place to be.
-I’ve been working on cloud storage for the last few years, including running a team with 7 people as direct reports.
+Mine, which came as a shock even to me, was Oracle.
+They recruited me in 2015 and I’ve was there from 2015 – 2022.
+I worked with a great group of people and overall the company was a great place to be.
+I worked on cloud storage for several years, including running a team with 7 people as direct reports.